Quick start guide for the Tessl Framework

 Review the spec

 You have just generated your first spec file with Tessl.
 Review what has been generated.
-You'll find the spec in the specs directory found in your root directory.
+You'll find the spec in the specs directory found in your root directory (if that's the location you chose in the initial project setup).
 For more information about Tessl specs, refer to the Specs page.

-You can manually change the generated spec for minor changes or use the following steps for larger edits.
+You can manually change the generated spec for minor changes or use the following steps for any edits.

 Edit the Tessl spec to add a new capability for plurals that are exception words.